lightonai/muse-docs/docs/api/skills.md

 ## Using skills

 The skill to use for an API call can be specified using the `skill` parameter.
-Available skills are described below;
+Available skills are described below.
 **some skills may be available only for certain models and endpoints**.

 :::info 💸️ Pricing